 - Watch what you say over company e-mail.
 E-mail is such a big deal now.
 Employers can pull up your e-mail as easily as you do.
 They can see each message you send and receive, even if you delete it.
 So keep your work e-mail professional.

 - Watch what you say on social media websites.
 Your company will look up your social accounts online to see what you could be saying, especially if it's about them.
 It will get you fired if you insult the company or release secrets you shouldn't.
 Some companies even require you to give them access to your social media accounts prior to being hired.

-- Be weary of your co-workers.
+- Be wary of your co-workers.
 Co-workers can be the most efficient spies for your boss.
 If you suspect that your co-workers are spying on behalf of your boss, don't give them any juicy details or gossip to pass on.

 - Expect to be spied on.
 Assume each and every action you take is being watched by your supervisor, like they are over your shoulder watching.
 If you do that, then you will approach each task reasonably and do the right thing.

 - Know it's for your own good.
 Being spied on isn't meant to harm you, it can be for your own good.
 It could be how you earn a promotion, or give your boss a way to defend you if someone accuses you of doing something wrong.